 Even though it is tempting to keep you options open and market to as many people as possible, don’t try to sell to everyone.

-Results come from marketing to those who you know are a good fit for your product or service.
+Results come from using targeted digital marketing to those who you know are a good fit for your product or service.

 So, spend as much time as you can in and around your target audience.